Shopping Cart

 Once the vector is dialed in, we run test burns on scrap pieces of the same wood stock.
 Every board has a slightly different grain density, which affects how dark the burn comes out.
 We adjust power and speed until the contrast feels right — not too burnt, not too faint.

 The final step is hand-finishing — a light sand to knock back any char smell, then a protective sealing spray to help the engraving last and stay sharp.
-We only ship it to you when we feel it is good enought to display in our own home.
+We only ship it to you when we feel it is good enough to display in our own home.

 Wood Types We Use and Why